 The Old Maid is, in my opinion, the best of the four films Davis made in 1939, her greatest year.
 I also think the film contains one of Davis’s most ambitious performances.
 In his book Fasten Your Seat Belts: The Passionate Life of Bette Davis, author Lawrence Quick insists that in this film Davis gives “her all-time best performance.”
 Now that I have watched the movie twice, Quick’s points make more and more sense.
 Davis’s performance is definitely a tour-de-force.
 She ages nearly twenty years — she goes from naive debutante to bitter old maid — in a vividly compelling and believable manner.

-Tony Gaudio’s (The Adventures of Robin Hood and The Letter) multifaceted camera work, Max Steiner’s (Gone with the Wind and Casablanca) sweeping music score, Robert Haas’s grand sets and costume designer Orry-Kelly’s (An American in Paris and Some Like it Hot) impressive gowns, all contribute greatly to the film’s strong historical and cultural feel.
+Tony Gaudio’s (The Adventures of Robin Hood and The Letter) stylish camera work, Max Steiner’s (Gone with the Wind and Now,Voyager) sweeping music score, Robert Haas’s (Life with Father and Johnny Belinda) grand sets and costume designer Orry-Kelly’s (An American in Paris and Some Like it Hot) impressive gowns, all contribute greatly to the film’s strong historical and cultural feel.

 Conclusions & Final Thoughts:

 Although The Old Maid is not as well-regarded as many films from 1939, Hollywood’s best year, this three-handkerchief drama is every bit as good as classics like Stagecoach, Gunga Din, Dark Victory, Love Affair, etc. B&W, 98 minutes, Not Rated.